A close-up image of cannabis concentrate crumble pieces on a reflective surface

 Home / Informative /

-THCO vs THCP
+Comparing THCO and THCP

-THCO vs THCP
+Comparing THCO and THCP

 What comes to mind when you think of cannabinoids?

 You’ve probably seen the acronyms THCO and THCP on cartridge labels, menu boards, and online shops.
-But what’s the difference between THCP and THCO, and which is right for you?
+Both THCO and THCP pack more punch than classic Delta-9 THC, but they’re far from identical.

 Overview of THCO